-All these films were very popular properties that the common movie watcher watched or at least heard about but what about less known titles?
+All these films were very popular properties that the common movie watcher watched or at least heard about but what about less-known titles?

 Liquid Sky (1982)

 Let’s start with a very unusual story.
 An alien spacecraft about the size of a dinner plate, with invisible aliens, came to Earth looking for heroin.
-They land on a top of a New York apartment of a drug dealer, Adrian, and her female lover, Margaret, an androgynous, bisexual nymphomaniac fashion model live.
+They land on top of a New York apartment of a drug dealer, Adrian, and her female lover, Margaret, an androgynous, bisexual nymphomaniac fashion model live.
 Margaret has sex with many partners asking for cocaine in return.
 She has been consistently abused by people in the fashion industry and her own drug-using subculture.
 One day she realizes that something is killing everyone who had sex with her.
-She used this to her advantage for revenge against those who treated her bad.
+She used this to her advantage for revenge against those who treated her badly.

 The film was very well received by critics and became the most successful independent film in 1982.
 The film was first released at the Montreal Film Festival in August 182 and in the U.S. it was released in April 1983.
-The film is a strange combination of science fiction, black satire humor and punk rock that portrayed the bohemian new wave subculture of New York City during the early 1980’s.
+The film is a strange combination of science fiction, black satire humor, and punk rock that portrayed the bohemian new wave subculture of New York City during the early 1980s.
 A standout of this film is the actress Anne Carlisle who played two roles in the movie, Margaret, and Jimmy, Margaret’s arrogant gay rival/nemesis.
 In truth, the film is somewhat depressing and genuinely strange.
 For those that are interested in its cinematography, the filmmakers used cutting-edge music, fashion, and visuals that make it fashionably retro.

-The film is about how five medical students experiment with “near death” experiences until the dark consequences of past tragedies begin to jeopardize their lives.
+The film is about how five medical students experiment with “near-death” experiences until the dark consequences of past tragedies begin to jeopardize their lives.
 They begin having flashes of walking nightmares from their childhood, reflecting sins they committed or had committed against them.
 This Sci-Fi psychological horror film was a financial success but didn’t do well with the critics.
 Nevertheless, the film was nominated for an Academy Award for Best Sound Editing.
-A remake was released on September 29, 2017, but was not as well received by the audience and critics.
+A remake was released on September 29, 2017, but was not as well-received by the audience and critics.

 This Sci-Fi cyberpunk action film takes place in 2027 where Japan and America have merged politically and economically.
-It tells the story of Alex, a burned out LAPD cop, who is part man-part machine, is being forced by commissioner Farnsworth to come back to the force, t find his former partner who has stolen some important data that is assumed will be delivered to information terrorists that threaten to destroy order in society.
+It tells the story of Alex, a burned-out LAPD cop, who is a part man-part machine, is being forced by commissioner Farnsworth to come back to the force, t find his former partner who has stolen some important data that is assumed will be delivered to information terrorists that threaten to destroy order in society.

 The film did somewhat well with the audience, however, it is very difficult to explain when reviewing the financial results how it manages to have four sequels afterward: Nemesis 2: Nebula, Nemesis 3: Prey Harder, Nemesis 4: Death Angel.
 Some of the sequels even used footage of the previous installments.
 Nemesis 5: The New Model was supposed to be in production in late 2017.
-The 1998 released DVD’s were for a long time out of production.
+The 1998 released DVDs were for a long time out of production.
 A few years later the film was re-released with a new alternate ending with better visual effects.
 This extended version was only released in Japan and Germany.
 In 2014, the complete set of Nemesis film series was released in HD and in 2015 it was released on Region 2 and Region B Blue Ray DVDs.
 Over the years, the film became more popular as more people are watching it.

 12 Monkeys (1995)